zTonyZhao/blog/source/about_en/index.md

 ---
-title: 关于
+title: About
 layout: about
 ---

 [中文版](/about/)

-Tianyun Zhao 赵天韵 is a second-year master's candidate in Computer Technology at Tsinghua Shenzhen International Graduate School, where he is advised by [Prof. Yong Jiang](https://www.sigs.tsinghua.edu.cn/jy/main.htm).
+Tianyun Zhao 赵天韵 is a master's candidate in Computer Technology at Tsinghua Shenzhen International Graduate School, where he is advised by [Prof. Yong Jiang](https://www.sigs.tsinghua.edu.cn/jy/main.htm).
 His primary research interest lies in efficient scheduling on Reinforcement Learning from Human Feedback (RLHF) training of large language models.

 He holds a Bachelor of Engineering in Computer Science and Technology from Beijing University of Posts and Telecommunications.

 ## Education

-- M.Eng. in Computer Technology, Tsinghua University *Sep.2024 - Jun.2027*
+- **M.Eng. in Computer Technology** *Sep.2024 - Jun.2027*
+  @Tsinghua University
-- B.Mgt. in Information Management and Information Systems, Beijing University of Posts and Telecommunications *Sep.2023 - Jun.2024* {% label danger @Incomplete %}
+- **B.Mgt. in Information Management and Information Systems** *Sep.2023 - Jun.2024* {% label danger @Incomplete %}
+  @Beijing University of Posts and Telecommunications
-- B.Eng. in Computer Science and Technology, Beijing University of Posts and Telecommunications *Sep.2019 - Jun.2023*
+- **B.Eng. in Computer Science and Technology** *Sep.2019 - Jun.2023*
+  @Beijing University of Posts and Telecommunications

 ## Publications